 Yavan is the Hebrew word for

-In the following generation we have the son of the third cousin, Shelach, whose name was Ever, who is of the firstborn lineage.
-It is his name which is given to the entire race - the Hebrews (“Ivrim”) who are to represent Elohim’s Kingdom on earth.
-The name Ever is derived from the verb to “pass or cross over”, a fact that this race will be demonstrating throughout biblical history, beginning with Avram.
+In the following generation, we have the son of the third cousin, Shelach, whose name was Ever, who is of the firstborn lineage.
+It is his name that is given to the entire race - the Hebrews (“Ivrim”) who are to represent Elohim’s Kingdom on earth.
+The name Ever is derived from the verb “pass or cross over”, a fact that this race will be demonstrating throughout biblical history, beginning with Avram.
 We will observe the Hebrews passing over from one place, or condition, to another, whether in a physical sense or otherwise, in order to earn the name of their forbearer.

 The generation of the “cousins” (is it a coincidence that one of them, as mentioned, is actually named “Dodanim”- cousins?) is unique, having left its imprint upon humanity to this?very day.